Zrive/zrive-ds-4q24-asset-ranking/src/module_3/training_data_binary.md

-After comparing the learning curves, we choose the model with Lr = 0.01, n_leaves = 64, path_smooth = 0.1, and n_estimators = 100.
+After comparing the learning curves, we choose the model with Lr = 0.01, n_leaves = 64, path_smooth = 0.1 or 0.5, and n_estimators = 100.

 ```python